stefan-hoeck/idris2-rhone-js/src/Examples/Main.md

 look at function `reactimateDomIni` once we understand the general structure of a rhone-js project.
 Function `runJS` comes from the [idris2-dom](https://github.com/stefan-hoeck/idris2-dom)
-library: To properly deal with the uncertainities of the JavaScript language, the core IO type we use most of the time is `JSIO`, which is just an alias for `EitherT JSErr IO`, where `JSErr` is an error type defined also in idris2-dom.
+library: To properly deal with the uncertainties of the JavaScript language, the core IO type we use most of the time is `JSIO`, which is an alias for `EitherT JSErr IO`, where `JSErr` is an error type defined also in idris2-dom.
 Function `runJS` breaks out of the `Either` monad, by logging all errors to the console.
 This might not be the best solution for a